 - Once you complete the test, your results will be in the “Pending” stage as our team reviews your session.
 We work to review results as soon as possible, typically within 1-3 business days.

-- If we are able to verify that no unusual activity took place during your session, we will verify the results and automatically share them - along with the Coding Report - with the companies the you have authorized to view them.
+- If we are able to verify that no unusual activity took place during your session, we will verify the results and automatically share them - along with the Coding Report - with the companies that you have authorized to view them.
 You can also manually share your Coding Report with additional companies.

 Interpreting your GCA Score